Herfindahl Hirschman Index (HHI) - Explained

 The Herfindahl-Hirschman Index (HHI), also shortened to Herfindahl Index is a commonly accepted method of measurement of market concentration as a means to ascertain whether competitiveness exists within an industry or if market monopoly has set in.
 More often than not, the Herfindahl-Hirschman Index measures market concentration of the top 50 companies of an industry.
 Economists calculate the Herfindahl-Hirschman Index (HHI) in an industry by squaring the market share of competing firms pertaining to that particular industry and then adding up the squares.
 The index is measured in points - any value above zero and up to 10,000 points is an acceptable value for the HHI.

-A Little More on What is the Herfindahl-Hirschman Index
+How is the Herfindahl-Hirschman Index Used?

 Market monopoly stems from high market concentration and a significant reduction of competition.
 Any firm that has a monopoly in the market will have an HHI close to 10,000; in case the firm is the only player in its industry segment, it will have a 100% market share and thus, an HHI of 10,000.
 Conversely, if there were several thousand competing firms in an industry, each firm would have virtually 0% market share.
 In such an instance, the HHI would approach zero, signifying a scenario of perfect competition.
 According to the U.S. Department of Justice, any industry with an HHI below 1,500 is considered a competitive industry.
 Similarly, an HHI value between 1,500 and 2,500 denotes a moderately concentrated industry.
 Finally, an industry with an HHI of 2,500 or more is designated a highly concentrated industry.
 Generally, any merger that raises the the Herfindahl-Hirschman Index by more than 200 points in extremely concentrated markets renders it vulnerable to antitrust issues.